Sorry, you need to enable JavaScript to visit this website.

 London, England: NHS England; August 2022.

 Effective response to medical error requires a comprehensive systemic and process-focused incident examination approach to ensure organizational learning.
 This framework will replace the current method used by the UK National Health Service (NHS) to support overarching patient safety strategic aims for the agency.
+The toolkit contains resources for organizations to explore the factors contributing to patient safety incidents and inform safety improvements.

 This Month’s WebM&Ms